To make a reservation for the Accessibility Shuttle, click this link.

 - Shuttle drivers have a copy of all reservations made for each day.
 Photo identification will be required to confirm all reservations on the day of your visit.
 Any reservation must be made in the same name of the person who will be using this service.

 - The shuttle service is only available to those who make a reservation.

 - The Accessibility Shuttle is not a property tour.
 Drivers do not make stops at any locations beyond the Orientation Center and The Orchid Range.

 Any questions regarding the Accessibility Shuttle should be directed to the Front Desk at (908) 722-3700 ext.
 2.

 - Accessible parking areas are located in the front of the parking area at the Farm Barn Orientation Center.
 Large print editions of our brochures, maps and Field Guide.

-- An introductory video (closed captioning provided).
+- An introductory video (closed captioning provided on ipad.
+Just ask).

 - Farm Barn and Orchid Range both have automatic door entrances for easy access.